WAGO/vscode-server/README.md

 # vscode-server

-How to support MS VS-Code on Wago Devices
+How to support MS VS-Code server on Wago Devices

 ## About